damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Metadata/6. Use/README.md

    - Software installation
    - App installation

-3. Setup instruction
+#### 3. Setup instruction
-4. App
-5. software
+ - **Definition:** * Setup instruction is a group of commands for setting a software, firmware and, app.
-6. Firmware
+   - Firmware setup
+   - Software setup
+   - App setup

-7. Troubleshooting
+8. Troubleshooting
-8. Environmental management
+9. Environmental management